-Doctoral students can also seek out other GA opportunities with faculty members who have funded research.
-In these cases, the duties and benefits of the graduate assistant are as described above, but the GA is funded via the faculty member’s research grant rather than the School.
+Doctoral students can also seek out other RA opportunities with faculty members who have funded research.
+In these cases, the duties and benefits of the graduate assistant are as described above, but the RA is funded via the faculty member’s research grant rather than the School.
 For more general information about graduate assistantships, see The Graduate School.

 Funding for Conference Presentations, Research, and Training

 There are discretionary funds available to doctoral students to help support traveling to academic conferences, research activities (e.g., independent research, statistical consultation for dissertation research), and training during both the academic year and the summer.
-This year, the program has funded 15 students at an average rate of $2,833 during the academic year; last summer, eight students received an average award of $1,125 to support their research activities.
-Priority is given to students who are in the first several years of the program, though all funding requests are considered.
+This past academic year, the program has funded 16 students at an average rate of $1800 per student.

 The Rasmussen Fellowship is also highly competitive; students who are MSU alums are eligible.
 This fellowship provides one-time support of $3,000-5,000 for incoming students; individual departments match this support with a GA, as described above.

 For all of these fellowship opportunities, the PhD Program Director, in consultation with the PhD Program Admissions Committee, makes the decision about which applicants to nominate and then prepares a nomination package that is submitted to the Graduate School for consideration.
 Nominated students are informed of their admittance into the PhD program and their nomination for the fellowships by the PhD Program Director sometime in January.
-For further information about these fellowships, please see grad.msu.edu/universityfellowships/
+University fellowships are not available to international students.
+GRE scores are required for some of these fellowships; if you do not provide GRE scores in your application you may not be eligible for these fellowships.
+For further information about these fellowships, please see grad.msu.edu/assistantships/.

 These are the primary sources of support for doctoral students; other opportunities are available within the MSU community.
 Please see grad.msu.edu/assistantships/ for more information.